The canonical ring of a stacky curve: Stacky curves

 \chapter{Stacky curves}

-In this section, we introduce stacky curves.
-Many of the results in this section appear elsewhere (oftentimes in a much more general context), but others are new.
-For further reading, consult the following: Kresch \cite{Kresch:geometryOfDM} gives a survey of general structure results for Deligne-Mumford stacks; Abramovich, Graber, and Vistoli \cite{AGV:GW} give proofs of some results we will use and indeed more general versions of the material below (these authors \cite{AbramovichGV:orbifoldQuantum} also give an overview of the Gromov-Witten theory of orbifolds); and Abramovich, Olsson, and Vistoli \cite{AbramovichOV:twistedMaps} work with more general (tame) Artin stacky curves.
+In this chapter, we introduce stacky curves.
+Many of the results in this chapter appear elsewhere (oftentimes in a much more general context), but others are new.
+For further reading, consult the following: Kresch \cite{Kresch:geometryOfDM} gives a survey of general structure results for Deligne--Mumford stacks; Abramovich--Graber--Vistoli \cite{AGV:GW} give proofs of some results we will use and indeed more general versions of the material below (these authors \cite{AbramovichGV:orbifoldQuantum} also give an overview of the Gromov-Witten theory of orbifolds); and Abramovich, Olsson, and Vistoli \cite{AbramovichOV:twistedMaps} work with more general (tame) Artin stacky curves.
 A general reference for all things stacky is the stacks project \cite{stacks-project}, which also contains a useful guide to the stacks literature.
+A recent, comprehensive refence is Olsson \cite{olsson:stacks-book}.